The Best AI Construction Estimating Software in 2026

 How does using AI software impact our bid capacity?

-By compressing the time required to do a manual takeoff from 6–8 hours down to under 30 minutes, AI software increases individual estimator capacity by roughly 300%.
-This allows small, agile preconstruction teams to pursue 3x more bid opportunities without forcing the company to scale office headcount during a tight labor market.
+By compressing the time required to do a manual takeoff from 6–8 hours down to under 30 minutes, AI software increases individual estimator capacity substantially.
+This allows small, agile preconstruction teams to pursue far more bid opportunities without forcing the company to scale office headcount during a tight labor market.

 Why does a direct procurement link matter within an estimating platform?

 Material costs are highly volatile, moving at double-digit rates year-over-year.
 Traditional estimating separates the takeoff from the actual material purchase, creating a dangerous data gap where a project’s margins can be wiped out before buyout.
-Closing The Takeoff-to-Transaction Gap ensures that your proposed bid matches current, actionable material market prices.
+Closing The Takeoff-to-Transaction Gap with a sourcing layer like Quotr Procurement ensures that your proposed bid matches current, actionable material market prices.

-Quotr.ai is an AI-powered construction estimation, takeoff, and procurement platform built for subcontractors, general contractors, and developers.
-Based in Berkeley, CA. Learn more at quotr.ai.
+Published on the Quotr.ai blog.
+Quotr.ai is an AI-powered construction estimation, takeoff, and procurement platform based in San Francisco.